bloominstituteoftechnology/node-db1-project/queries.md

 ## Find all customers with postal code 1010

+SELECT * FROM [customers] WHERE PostalCode = '1010'

 ## Find the phone number for the supplier with the id 11

+SELECT Phone FROM [Suppliers] WHERE SupplierID = '11'

 ## List first 10 orders ever places, descending by the order date

+SELECT * FROM [Orders] ORDER BY OrderDate desc

 ## Find all customers that live in London, Madrid, or Brazil

+SELECT CustomerName FROM [Customers] WHERE City = 'London' or 'Madrid' or 'Brazil'

 ## Add a customer record for "The Shire", the contact name is "Bilbo Baggins" the address is -"1 Hobbit-Hole" in "Bag End", postal code "111" and the country is "Middle Earth"

+add a customer record for "The Shire", the contact name is "Bilbo Baggins" the address is "1 Hobbit-Hole" in "Bag End", postal code "111" and the country is "Middle Earth".

 ## Update Bilbo Baggins record so that the postal code changes to "11122"

+UPDATE [Customers] SET PostalCode="11122" WHERE ContactName="Bilbo Baggins"

 ## (Stretch) Find a query to discover how many different cities are stored in the Customers table.
 Repeats should not be double counted